vicnotor/nix-devshells/README.md

 These devshells are made for myself, so you should modify each flake.nix file for your own needs.

-This mini project is heavily inspired by and copied from [the-nix-way/dev-templates](https://github.com/the-nix-way/dev-templates).
+This project is heavily inspired by and copied from [the-nix-way/dev-templates](https://github.com/the-nix-way/dev-templates).

 ## Requirements